 - Select Whole Word if you want to confine your search to whole words only.
 Select Partial Search if you want to match part of a word as well.
-By default, partial searches are performed.
+Select Lisp Symbol if you want to match a complete Lisp symbol.
+By default, Help > On Symbol... searches for a complete Lisp symbol and Help > Search... performs partial searches.
 For example, if Whole Word is selected, searching for "pane" only matches the word "pane".
-If Partial Search is selected, searching for "pane" also matches "panels". - You can choose whether to search the index or the table of contents of any given manual; select Index or Contents as appropriate.
+If Partial Search is selected, searching for "pane" also matches "panels".
+If Lisp Symbol is selected, selected for "pane" only matches the symbol "pane" and not "panels" or "simple-pane". - You can choose whether to search the index or the table of contents of any given manual; select Index, Contents, or Full Text as appropriate.
 By default, indexes are searched, as these tend to produce the richest information.